Yaswanth-G2004/-exploratory-data-analysis/README.md

-# Titanic Dataset - Exploratory Data Analysis
+# Exploratory Data Analysis on the Titanic Dataset

 This repository contains an exploratory data analysis (EDA) of the Titanic dataset using Jupyter Notebook.